jaziz15/Real-Estate-Stock-Analysis/README.md

 The project looks at ETFs from UK, USA, China, Japan, Australia, and Europe and can be used to gain a top level understanding of how the general real estate market is performing in these regions.

-The notebook containing the code is named "Real Estate Stock Analysis" imports data from https://uk.finance.yahoo.com/ through yfinance python package and analyses price and volume trends across the various regions and visualises a several moving averages across the regions.
+The notebook containing the code is named "Real Estate Stock Analysis" imports data from https://uk.finance.yahoo.com/ through the yfinance python package and analyses price and volume trends across the various regions and visualises a several moving averages.

 A summary of the ETFs are shown below: